acrlabs/www/root/posts/2024-09-16-simkube-kca-karpenter-part-2.md

   </figcaption>
 </figure>

-This is wild!
-While both KCA and Karpenter are using similar amounts of memory, KCA is using 20-30 vCPUs during its busy scale-up periods, whereas Karpenter is peaking at about 2 vCPUs!
-I know I said that KCA is using a less efficient method for iterating through instance types, but that doesn't seem to explain this massive difference.
+From these graphs, we can see that while both KCA and Karpenter are using similar amounts of memory, KCA is using 2-3 vCPUs during its busy scale-up periods, whereas Karpenter is using more like 1-2 vCPUs.
 What's going on here?

 I have not yet confirmed this hypothesis, but I _believe_ that what is happening results from another difference in implementation between KCA and Karpenter: see, KCA actually imports the _real_ Kubernetes scheduler code, and runs a